EXERCISE

 (iv) A liquid has weaker intermolecular force than solids

-(v) The molecules in a liquid are free to move within the boundary of the
+(v) The molecules in a liquid are free to move within the

 liquid.